Taking Part

 Are there any free places available?

 Every year we donate several spots to teams who work within football and mental health.
-If you’d like to be considered, drop us a message with a summary of the work you do and we'll be in touch.
+If you’d like to be considered, please complete this application form and we'll notify the successful teams by Mid-March 2026.

 Our complimentary spaces are limited, so get in touch ASAP!